 Although PTSD can happen to anyone from any culture or ethnicity, at any age, to any gender, certain factors increase the risk of developing post-traumatic stress disorder.
-Severity and duration of trauma along with the kind of support — or lack thereof — are major determinants of the likelihood of developing this condition.
+The severity and duration of trauma along with the kind of support — or lack thereof — are major determinants of the likelihood of developing this condition.

 Certain groups of people are exposed to traumatic experiences more than others.
 This makes them more likely to develop mental health disorders like PTSD and depression.
 These groups include women, children, the LGBT community, and certain ethnic groups found in the minority.

 Childhood trauma treatment for adults

 The effects of trauma can be dangerous, if not treated promptly.
 Several treatment methods are available to prevent the risk of developing serious mental and physical disorders due to trauma in adults.

 - Emotional Support: Mild cases of acute trauma are easily treatable at home with the right kind of help.
 Family members can talk children through the events that caused them trauma and provide emotional support where necessary.

 - Trauma-focused CBT: TF-CBT is a proven, evidence-based treatment method for tending to adolescents and adults living with childhood trauma.
 It involves having the sufferers address their fears and try to come to terms with them through cognitive restructuring.

 - NET: Narrative Exposure Therapy is especially recommended for complex and chronic trauma sufferers.
 It is a short term therapy with guaranteed results for the treatment of childhood trauma in adults.